smorad/um_cisc_7404/07_deep_value.typ

 ==
 *Dirty secret of deep learning:* #pause We do not understand deep learning

-Biological inspiration, theoretical bounds and mathematical guarantees #pause
+Biological inspiration, theoretical bounds, and mathematical guarantees #pause

 For complex neural networks, deep learning is a *science* not *math* #pause